nour-a/lowbar/README.md

 14. some
 15. extend
 16. defaults
-This project was completed using TDD (Test Driven Development) and Node.js and tested using Mocha/Chai.
+project was completed using TDD (Test Driven Development) and Node.js and tested using Mocha/Chai.

 ## Prerequisites